Pylons/pyramid/docs/narr/assets.rst

 The above bit of code within ``favicon_view`` computes "here", which is a path relative to the Python file in which the function is defined.
-It then uses the Python ``open`` function to obtain a file handle to a file within "here" named ``static``, and returns a :class:`pyramid.response.FileResponse` using the file path as the response's ``path`` argument and the request as the response's ``request`` argument.  :class:`pyramid.response.FileResponse` will serve the file as quickly as possible when it's used this way.
+It then creates a :class:`pyramid.response.FileResponse` using the file path as the response's ``path`` argument and the request as the response's ``request`` argument.  :class:`pyramid.response.FileResponse` will serve the file as quickly as possible when it's used this way.
 It makes sure to set the right content length and content_type too based on the file extension of the file you pass.

 You might register such a view via configuration as a view callable that should be called as the result of a traversal: